Can you feel that?

 Set Realistic Goals to Perform Your Best in Board Exams

-The danger in setting unrealistic goals is that if you miss by even one chapter, you’ll lose trust in your ability to accomplish.
+The danger in setting unrealistic goals is that you’ll lose trust in your ability to accomplish if you miss by even one chapter.
 And you may not feel like studying at all for the next two days, which is not a good thing.

 You want to go steady and keep moving ahead every day.
 Remember: You get results for what you regularly do, not what you do once in a while.